Information for heads and governors

 It is important to remember that an unaccompanied minor/unaccompanied asylum seeking child (UASC) is entitled to the same support as a child born in this country.

 Children in care have been given the highest priority within school admission arrangements.
-The admission requirements for children in care are set out in the School Admissions Code which applies to maintained schools and academies, including free schools.
+The admission requirements for children in care are set out in the School Admissions Code (PDF, 681KB) which applies to maintained schools and academies, including free schools.

 Put simply, a child in care must be given a place in the school chosen irrespective of the current numbers on roll or in a class.
 The local authority that looks after a child can instruct a school in any local authority to admit a child in care.
 This includes using their powers of direction in a timely way to avoid delay.